sporto/elm-tutorial/add_and_delete/delete_a_player.md

 ```

 ### deleteTask

-- `deleteTask` takes a player id and returns a task to delete the player.
-We use `Http
+`deleteTask` takes a player id and returns a task to delete the player.

+`Http.send` returns a task of type `Task.Task Http.RawError Http.Response`.
+But for consistency with other functions we want `Task.Task Http.Error ()`

 ## Players List